bobbywong234/PythonML-/README.md

 # PythonML-
-This is my ML Project for Text Classfication, Image Recognition, RNN and CNN.
+This is my ML Project for Text Classfication, Sentimental Anaylsis and CNN.